calebtran7/NLP-Sentiment-Analysis-Yelp-Restaurant-Reviews/README.md

 VADER Results plotted:
 ![image](https://github.com/calebtran7/NLP-Sentiment-Analysis-Yelp-Restaurant-Reviews/assets/121086856/736d41cb-7420-410b-a626-834f3703e0f8)

+### 5. Naive Bayes Classification Model
+I developed and implemented a Naive Bayes model that classifies the reviews as either positive or negative, according to their VADER compound score.
+The NB model ultimately achieved an accuracy of 0.86.

 ### 5. RoBERTa Pretrained Model
 RoBERTa, developed by Facebook AI, is a powerful transformer-based language model.
 I leveraged a pre-trained RoBERTa model from Hugging Face's transformers library, fine-tuned on our Yelp restaurant review dataset for sentiment analysis.